TianpeiLuke/athelas/slipbox/7_thoughts/tabular_dl_vs_gbdt_production_strategy.md

 - **Monitoring and rollback**
   - Always keep a **trusted GBDT baseline**:
     - If new DL models underperform or become unstable under drift, you can revert quickly.
-  - Track performance by segment (time, geography, feature slices) to detect when DL’s advantages disappear.
+  - Track performance by segment (time, geography, feature slices) to detect when DL's advantages disappear.

 ## 3. Summary